Alexander Ellis III

 Alexander B. Ellis III (born January 1, 1949), formerly an executive with alternative energy companies, and now a partner in the venture-capital firm Rockport Capital Partners.
-He is a nephew of former President of the United States George H. W. Bush and a first cousin of former President George W. Bush and the former Governor of Florida John Ellis "Jeb" Bush.
+He is a nephew of former president of the United States George H. W. Bush and a first cousin of former president George W. Bush and the former governor of Florida John Ellis "Jeb" Bush.

 Family background

 Ellis's father was Alexander B. (Sandy) Ellis II, an insurance executive in Boston who studied at Yale University.
 Ellis II (1922–1989) was an executive with insurance firm Fairfield & Ellis (which merged into Corroon & Black, now a part of Willis Group Holdings).
-His mother is Nancy Walker Bush Ellis, a sister of former President George H. W. Bush.
+His mother is Nancy Walker Bush Ellis, a sister of former president George H. W. Bush.
 Both Ellis II and Bush were members of Skull and Bones at Yale.

 Education

-Ellis grew up in Concord, Massachusetts and attended Milton Academy, he later went to Colorado College.
-He studied business at Yale University receiving a Masters in Business Administration.
+Ellis grew up in Concord, Massachusetts and attended Phillips Academy Andover, he later went to Colorado College.
+He studied business at Yale University receiving a master's degree in business administration.